avigad/qpf/src/README.md

 - `pfunctor/` : polynomial functors, including M and W types

 - `qpf.lean` : quotients of unary polynomial functors, initial algebras, final coalgebras, and closure under quotients and composition.
-This is subsumed by the multivariate versions later on, which do not depend on the unary version.
-But we will keep the unary ones around for reference.
+This is subsumed by the multivariate versions, which do not depend on the unary versions, though the latter are instructive.

 - `mvfunctor/` : multivariate functors